MrBananaPants/StarTracker/README.md

 # Notice

 - The app is still under development and not complete.
-- The current language is Dutch but it will be translated to English in the future once it's done.
+- The current language is Dutch.
 - It's also my first app I've ever programmed so it's far from perfect.

 # Bugs / problems